 We suggest the following amendment, because one indeed observes a lack of institutional and in any event effective cooperation between the different organs of the state, such as, in the case of Cyprus, the Attorney General, the Police or the Commissioner for the Humanitarian Issues.
 Recently, positive measures have been taken such as the creation of a centralized system of information.
 All the relevant authorities used to have different archives (if any) and incomplete, and files with different content at each respective authority.

 “4.
-The public policy should promote cooperation and collaboration among all State bodies in searching for disappeared persons.”
+The public policy should ensure cooperation and collaboration among all State bodies in searching for disappeared persons.”

 Principle 3 – The search should be immediate

 In relation to Principle 3 -paragraph 4: